 Both also depend entirely on getting every wallet and exchange connected.
 A single missing source produces $0 cost basis and phantom gains on either tool.
 And both surfaced surprises this year as the 2025 per-wallet rule (Rev. Proc.
 2024-28) changed how basis is tracked.

-The CPA’s Bottom Line
+The Crypto Tax Specialist’s Bottom Line

 For a clean portfolio, either tool plus careful review will get you a correct return.
 Choose CoinTracker for simplicity, Koinly for coverage.